Operator Overloading in C++

 What is the difference between operator functions and normal functions?

-Operator functions are same as normal functions.
-The only differences are, name of an operator function is always operator keyword followed by symbol of operator and operator functions are called when the corresponding operator is used.
+Operator functions are the same as normal functions.
+The only differences are, that the name of an operator function is always the operator keyword followed by the symbol of the operator and operator functions are called when the corresponding operator is used.

-Following is an example of global operator function.
+Following is an example of a global operator function.

 12 + i9